 - (5) Additional Requirements.
 Class B temporary signs must adhere to the following: - (a) Not permitted.
-The following are not permitted with Class B temporary signs: - [1] Flashing, colored, flaring, and fluttering lights. - [2] Signs held or supported by a human or animal - (b) Cold Air and Helium Inflated Balloons.
+The following are not permitted with Class B temporary signs: - [1] Flashing, colored, flaring, and fluttering lights will not be permitted. - [2] Signs held or supported by a human or animal - (b) Cold Air and Helium Inflated Balloons.
 Balloons shall adhere to the following: - [1] Height.
-Up to forty (40) feet in height may be permitted. - [2] Placement.
+Up to forty (40) feet may be permitted. - [2] Placement.
 Balloons will be setback from all property lines a distance that is equal to the height of the balloon. - [3] Illumination.
-Internal or external illumination is permitted, refer to 50-9.4E. - (c) Placement.
+Internal or external illumination is permitted. - (c) Placement.
 Sign placement shall not interfere with utility lines and traffic circulation.